 If you have any questions or concerns about this policy, please contact bigham@cbtseminary.org.
-May the Lord abundantly bless your studies this semester!

 Refund Policy

 Students dropping a Live Streaming Course or a CBTS Pathway Course prior to the forty-fifth day of the course will receive a 50% tuition refund.
 This does not include any fees paid to the institution, such as semester or application fees.
 Student choosing to drop after the forty-fifth day will not be refunded any amount of tuition.